harness/developer-hub/release-notes/internal-developer-portal.md

 - Fixed issue with Jenkins Plugins integration using Delegate.
 [IDP-3551]
 - Fixed `AuthenticationError` issue for templates registered from Harness Code Repo.
 [IDP-3316]
-- Fixed the issue with delay in registering workflow templates in IDP.
+- Fixed the issue when registering or refreshing IDP workflow would take 10-30 minutes.
+This now happens instantly.
 - Fixed the UI issue regarding TechDocs and SideNav overlap.

 ## August 2024